helm/charts/incubator/percona-xtradb-cluster/README.md

 $ helm install --name my-release incubator/percona-xtradb-cluster
 ```

-The command deploys Percona Server on the Kubernetes cluster in the default configuration.
+The command deploys a Percona XtraDB Cluster on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 The root password can only be used inside each `pod`.
 You should set a default `mysqlDatabase`, `mysqlUser` and `mysqlPassword` in the values.yaml file.